cyberark/KubiScan/README.md

 - **resources**: `["pods/exec"]`
   **verbs**: `["create", "get"]`

-But most of the functionality not, so you can use this settings for limited service account:
+But most of the functionalities are not, so you can use this settings for limited service account:
 It can be created by running:
 ```
 kubectl apply -f - << EOF